• Target Audience

 Primoz Petric

-Founder & BrachyTerra Program Director
+BrachyTerra Founder, Program Director, Course Director

 I founded BrachyTerra.
 I am Radiation Oncologist at the Cantonal Hospital in Lucerne, Switzerland, and Assoc.
 Prof. at the Aarhus University Hospital, Denmark.
 From 2009-2022 I was teaching at the ESTRO course on gynaecological cancer.
 I teach at other events, including IAEA courses and several workshops.
 I am member of Gyn GEC ESTRO Working Group and EMBRACE study group.
 I was consultant to the ICRU 89 Report, and authored many scientific works, book chapters, guidelines, and conference lectures.